Mount Rushmore National Memorial

 13000 SD-Highway 244, Keystone, South Dakota, SD, 57751

 The stony faces of presidents George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt peer out from the iconic granite outcrop known as Mount Rushmore National Memorial.
-The monument in the Black Hills of South Dakota is a symbol of the United States, and with some 3 million visitors each year, it’s the state’s most popular attraction.
+The monument in the Black Hills of South Dakota is one of the most well-known symbols of the United States, and with more than 2 million visitors each year, it’s one of the state’s most popular attractions.

 The basics